-FIRST CAUSE OF ACTION Breach of Contract (On Behalf of Plaintiffs and the Class)
+FIRST CLAIM FOR RELIEF Breach of Contract (On Behalf of Plaintiffs and the Class)

-104. Plaintiffs re-allege and incorporate by reference into this cause of action all allegations set forth in paragraphs 1-103 of this Complaint.
+- 101. Plaintiffs re-allege and incorporate by reference into this claim for relief all allegations set forth in paragraphs 1-100 of this Complaint. - 102.
+Plaintiffs bring this claim for relief on behalf of themselves and the proposed Class. - 103.
+At all times relevant herein, Plaintiffs and the Class have paid all premiums and fulfilled or performed all obligations they have to Defendant, including those under all relevant insurance policies described in this complaint.

-- 105. Plaintiffs bring this cause of action on behalf of themselves and the proposed Class. - 106.
-At all times relevant herein, Plaintiffs and the Class have paid all premiums and fulfilled or performed all obligations they have to Defendant, including those under all relevant insurance policies described in this complaint. - 107.
-Defendant had contractual duties to provide Plaintiffs and the Class with insurance coverage, as alleged herein. - 108.
-By its conduct alleged herein, including denying Plaintiffs' and the Class members' insurance claims and refusing to perform under the contract, Defendant breached those duties. - 109.
+- 104. Defendant had contractual duties to provide Plaintiffs and the Class with insurance coverage, as alleged herein. - 105.
+By its conduct alleged herein, including denying Plaintiffs' and the Class members' insurance claims and refusing to perform under the contract, Defendant breached those duties. - 106.
 As a result of Defendant's breaches, Plaintiffs and the Class have been damaged in the amount of coverage to which they are entitled their insurance agreements, the premiums they paid, and in an amount to be proved at trial.
-Plaintiffs seek compensatory damages with interest thereon for themselves and the Class members. - 110.
+Plaintiffs seek compensatory damages with interest thereon for themselves and the Class members. - 107.
 Kin Khao attempted to mitigate the lost income but has been unable to.
 Under the Orders, Kin Khao is not permitted to access or make any use of its kitchen.
-Since the Orders, Kin Khao's facilities have not been used to prepare any takeout or delivery orders. - Orders, Nari initially had no choice but to close its entire Restaurant, which did not previously include takeout or delivery orders.
+Since the Orders, Kin Khao's facilities have not been used to prepare any takeout, delivery, or outdoor dining orders. - 108.
+Nari attempted to mitigate the lost income but has been unable to.
+Under the Orders, Nari initially had no choice but to close its entire Restaurant, which did not previously include takeout or delivery orders.
 In order to try and mitigate its lost income, Nari subsequently experimented with new takeout products, menus, and business models, using a kitchen staffed by only a handful of employees.
 Its initial attempts to serve certain new or different hot food items for takeout were unsuccessful.
 After several weeks, it started focusing on cold food which customers could heat up at home.
 It has also sold some of these meals to grocery stores and through the "San Francisco New Deal" low-cost food program.
 These efforts have produced extremely modest amounts of income which are not remotely comparable to 2019 income during the same period and are insufficient to meet mounting expenses or bring large numbers of employees back onto the payroll.
+Since the Orders, Nari's facilities have not been used to prepare any delivery or outdoor dining orders.

-SECOND CAUSE OF ACTION Breach of Covenant of Good Faith and Fair Dealing (On Behalf of Plaintiffs and the Class)
+SECOND CLAIM FOR RELIEF Breach of Covenant of Good Faith and Fair Dealing (On Behalf of Plaintiffs and the Class)